Timmy Failure: Mistakes Were Made

-Timmy Failure: Mistakes Were Made (also known as Timmy Failure) is a 2020 American fantasy comedy film based on the book series of the same name by Stephan Pastis and produced by Walt Disney Pictures.
-It was released on Disney+ on February 7, 2020, specifically based directly on the first book of the same name.
-The film is directed by Tom McCarthy, produced by Alexander Dostal, McCarthy and Jim Whitaker from a screenplay written by McCarthy and Pastis and stars Winslow Fegley, Ophelia Lovibond, Craig Robinson and Wallace Shawn.
+Timmy Failure: Mistakes Were Made is a 2020 American comedy film directed by Tom McCarthy who co-wrote it with Stephan Pastis and Benjamin Pestana.
+It is based on Pastis' childrens book series, Timmy Failure and was produced by Walt Disney Pictures.
+It stars Winslow Fegley, Ophelia Lovibond, Craig Robinson and Wallace Shawn.
+The story follows a clueless and arrogant boy, Timmy Failure who runs a detective agency with his imaginary polar bear partner, Total.

-The film was removed from Disney+ on May 26, 2023, amidst a Disney+ and Hulu content removal purge as part of a broader cost cutting initiative under Disney CEO Bob Iger.
-It was, however, re-released on multiple VOD platforms on September 26, 2023.
+Timmy Failure: Mistakes Were Made had its world premiere at the Sundance Film Festival on January 25, 2020 and was released on Disney+ on February 7.
+It received positive reviews from critics.

 Plot

-In a world where imaginary friends co-exist with humans, Timmy Failure is an 11-year-old living in Portland, Oregon with his single mother Patty.
+Timmy Failure is an 11-year-old living in Portland, Oregon with his single mother Patty.
 Timmy runs Total Failure Inc alongside his own personal detective agency, and "solves" cases.
-Much of Timmy's adventures revolve around himself traveling with his imaginary polar bear partner Total (implied to be the result of his father walking out on him and his mother) across the city looking for cases and outwitting the "Russians" (actually just bearded hipsters).
+Much of Timmy's adventures revolve around himself traveling with his imaginary polar bear partner Total across the city looking for cases and outwitting the "Russians" (actually just bearded hipsters).
 Among his small social group are his best friend, Charles "Rollo" Tookus, a former member of Total Failure Inc., who quit after a mission gone awry, and Molly Moskins, a perky and optimistic girl who has a crush on Timmy.
 Timmy considers his arch-enemy a girl named Corrina Corrina, who is actually very friendly to him and appears oblivious to his animosity towards her, though it is implied to be due to him having repressed feelings for her.

 While retrieving a dead hamster from a classmate, Timmy's Failure-Mobile, a Segway that actually belongs to his mother, is stolen right out from under him.
 He cancels his other cases and recruits Rollo, who believes that the death of their class hamster and the stolen Segway are linked back to the Russians.
 At the library, Timmy learns from Molly that Corrina Corrina is part Russian and believes that she is behind the theft to dismantle his agency.
 Because of his unusual outbursts and behavior in class, Timmy begins seeing the school counselor, Mr. Jenkins, whom Timmy begins to slowly but surely trust with his mission.
-He also learns that Patty is dating a meter maid named Crispin who is friendly and aloof, but whom Timmy dislikes as he "[doesn't] collaborate with law enforcement."
+He also learns that Patty is dating a meter maid named Crispin who is friendly and aloof, but whom Timmy dislikes.